Gabriel2409/obsidian_notes/Transaction.md

 In most SQL databases, transactions statisfy the [[ACID]] safety guarantees.
 In such dbs, everything between a BEGIN TRANSACTION and a COMMIT statement is considered to be part of the same transaction.
-=> More details on the I of Acid here: [[Transaction Isolation levels]]
+=> More details on the I of ACID here: [[Transaction Isolation levels]]

 Systems that do not meet the ACID criteria are sometimes called BASE, which stands for Basically Available, Soft state, and Eventual consistency.
 This is even more vague than the definition of ACID.